 Dr. Greer’s research program explores the introduction, spread, dynamics, and control of infectious diseases in populations.
 She integrates empirical data with mathematical models to test the mechanisms leading to the epidemic spread of pathogens and identify optimal intervention and control strategies.
 Her research aims to examine the effectiveness and cost-effectiveness of both public health and veterinary health interventions in order to make informed, evidence-based decisions regarding policy.

 Course Coordinator - POPM*6800 - Infectious Disease Modeling (next offered in Winter 2023).

 Professional Experience & Honours

-Dr. Greer has previously held scientific positions in the Centre for Communicable Diseases and Infection Control at the Public Health Agency of Canada and at the Dalla Lana School of Public Health at the University of Toronto.
+Dr. Greer has previously held scientific positions in the Centre for Communicable Diseases and Infection Control at the Public Health Agency of Canada.
 She completed her postdoctoral training at the Hospital for Sick Children in Toronto.